An air transport pilot licence (ATPL) lets you pilot or co-pilot any private or commercial operation.

 You must carry your medical certificate with you whenever you are flying.

-- a current flight review for the helicopter you are flying
+- for VFR flights, have a valid flight review for the aircraft you’re flying

-Theory and the exams for commercial pilot licences
+Theory and the exams for air transport pilot licences

 - air law